avalon60/OraTAPI/README.md

 If you are on Windows and have Git Bash installed, the Linux/macOS instructions should also work in a Git Bash terminal.
 OraTAPI can be used via Powershell or Git Bash.

-As an alternative to downloading the OraTAPI-X.Y.Z.tar.gz, you can download the OraTAPI-X.Y.Z.zip file, and install from that.

 ## Performing Upgrades
 It's worth noting that when you unzip the installation archive file, it creates a directory, whose name is of the form `oratapi-M.m.p`, where the M, m and p, represent the major, minor and patch components of the version.
 This means